Reading time: 6 min.

 How do I discontinue 5% Minoxidil without losing hair?

-The only way to stop using Minoxidil without losing hair is to replace the treatment with another effective hair loss solution.
+The only way to stop Minoxidil treatment without losing hair is to replace the treatment with another effective hair loss solution.

-For example, you may be able to retain your hair if you switch from topical Minoxidil to topical Finasteride.
-Topical Finasteride has been shown to effectively slow hair loss caused by male pattern baldness.
+For example, you may be able to retain your hair and prevent further hair loss if you switch from topical Minoxidil to topical Finasteride.
+Topical Finasteride has been shown to effectively slow hair loss caused by male pattern hair loss.

 While there’s some evidence for these treatments, only topical Minoxidil and oral Finasteride are licensed for treating male pattern baldness.
 So all other solutions are only available as alternative off-label treatments.